 Copyright © Nucleus Medical Media, Inc.

-High intake of smoked, salted, pickled food and meat, high starch/low fiber foodsLow intake of certain vegetables (eg, garlic scallions, onions, chives, leeks)SmokingAlcohol abusePrevious stomach surgeryPernicious
+High intake of smoked, salted, pickled food and meat, high starch/low fiber foodsLow intake of certain vegetables, such as garlic scallions, onions, chives, leeksSmokingAlcohol abusePrevious stomach surgeryPernicious

-anemiaMénétrier disease (a disease that causes large folds in the stomach lining)Barrett's esophagitisBlood type A
+anemiaMénétrier disease (a disease that causes large folds in the stomach lining)Barrett's esophagusBlood type A

 Familial cancer syndromes: hereditary nonpolyposis